Softpanorama

 The tail utility displays the contents of file or, by default, its standard input, to the standard output.
 The display begins at a byte, line, or 512-byte block location in the input.
 Default is lines but bytes count is possible

-Typically tail is use with "minus" operation which means that the lines are counted from the end of the file.
+Typically tail is used with "minus" operation which means that the lines are counted from the end of the file.
 But in GNU version of tail this is actually only one of two possibilities and tail can count lines from the beginning too.
 Few people know about this.
 Still it is important to understand that:

-Other options are used less often include:
+Other options are used less often.
+Among them:

 If more than a single file is specified, each file is preceded by a header consisting of the string ``==> XXX <=='' where ``XXX'' is the name of the file.